-- people follow an appropriate exercise program (which generally entails starting with low intensity exercise and building up gradually over time)
+- people follow an appropriate exercise program (which generally entails starting with low-intensity exercise and building up gradually over time)

 - good technique is utilized for the various movements that are performed (this is trickier without the supervision that is performed in many of the studies; I discuss exercise technique in Lessons 9-12).

 Example: Let’s go through how an adult with a sedentary lifestyle can begin to incorporate aerobic exercise.
 I am using walking/jogging as an example but this can be replaced by other exercise modalities.
-People who experience significant joint pain of the hips/knees/ankles when walking/jogging/running from osteoarthritis or other medical issues may find it better to use a bicycle, elliptical machine, swimming, or some other modality that does not incorporate repetitive foot strikes on surfaces.
+People who experience significant joint pain in the hips/knees/ankles when walking/jogging/running from osteoarthritis or other medical issues may find it better to use a bicycle, elliptical machine, swimming, or some other modality that does not incorporate repetitive foot strikes on surfaces.

 Training days 1-6: begin walking 5 minutes on day 1 and then increase by 5 minutes each subsequent day until you are walking for 30 minutes total.
 This can be consecutive time or split up throughout the day.
-This can be on successive days (ie, all in 1 week) if no soreness/aches/pains (SAP) are experienced.
-If these are experienced you should include rest days until this subsides and then repeat the last training day’s duration.
+This can be on successive days (ie, all in 1 week) if no soreness/aches/pains (“SAP”) are experienced.
+If these are experienced you should include rest days until they subsides and then repeat the last training day’s duration.
 When you are able to complete 30 minutes in 1 day without any SAP, move to the next step.

 Training days 7-9: continue walking 30 minutes total each day, including rest days when needed if there is SAP.
 Continue doing this until you can walk for 30 minutes in a day for 3 days in a row without any SAP, then move to the next step.
 Thus, this may be as early as day 9, but it could be considerably later if several rest days are needed.